OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/5_nucleotide_encoding.md

 ```

 ##  Using a lookup table
 We used match statements to encode and decode nucleotides, which works.
-However, we only handle the canonical bases {A,C,G,T}.
-This is not ideal, because our FASTA/Q file might contain soft masked bases {a,c,g,t} or hard masked bases N.
+However, we only handle the canonical bases `{A,C,G,T}`.
+This is not ideal, because our FASTA/Q file might contain soft masked bases `{a,c,g,t}` or hard masked bases `N`.

 We could just extend our match statement to handle this, but we still have not safe-guarded against any other ambiguous nucleotide that we might encounter.
-A better approach is to use a compile-time lookup table that supports all 256 ASCII characters.
+A better approach is to use a compile-time lookup table that supports all 256 ASCII characters, where all irrelevant characters are set to 4.

 ```rust